Predelnik/DSpellCheck/README.md

 - A lot of customizing available from Plugin settings (Ignoring/Allowing only specific files, Choosing delimiters for words, Maximum number of suggestions etc)
 - Support for downloading and removing Hunspell dictionaries through user friendly GUI interface
 - Ability to quickly change current language through context menu or DSpellCheck sub-menu.

+v1.3
+* Simplify plugin interaction with worker threads.
+Now most of the job is done in the main thread, it should increase plugin stability on exit.

 v1.2.14.2
 * Fix plugin's sudden demise after user executes "Find in Files"